-I have been a Recruiter for more than six years now, and although I enjoy the entire process of my work with candidates, one of the most exciting steps for me is actually getting to meet a candidate.
+I’ve been a recruiter for nearly 10 years now, and although I enjoy the entire process of my work with candidates, one of the most exciting steps for me is actually meeting a candidate.
 Every interview process is a whole different experience!
-After a few email exchanges, if it feels like a good mutual fit I finally have the opportunity to get “in front” of (at least virtually) the potential new hires for the role I’ve been working so hard to fill.
+After a few email exchanges, if it feels like a good mutual fit, I finally have the opportunity to get “in front” of (at least virtually) the potential new hires for the role I’ve been working so hard to fill.

 So what happened when I began interviewing remotely?
 How was I able to interview candidates by applying the SweetRush style?

 The convenience of conducting an interview from almost anywhere is undeniable for interviewers and candidates alike.
-And, candidates avoid the necessity of having to ask for permission to leave the office for an extended period of time every time there’s an interview.
-This is a huge benefit for interviewees, because they definitely need to be discreet—especially when they don’t know if the company is a good fit or if they’ll be offered the job in the end.
+Interviewees definitely need to be discreet—especially when they don’t know if the company is a good fit or if they’ll be offered the job in the end.
 Bottom line: There’s more flexibility and availability during the whole process, which makes everything run much smoother.

 It’s a conversation.
-We like to have an actual conversation instead of a regular interview.
+We like to have an actual conversation instead of asking a list of common interview questions in a formal setting.
 You might be wondering, “What’s the difference?”
 The reality is that one really stands out from the other.
-Being able to break the ice and make someone feel comfortable when conducting an interview is always a must.
+Being able to break the ice and make someone feel comfortable when conducting a virtual interview is always a must.
 But when you can reach a point where you have a fluid, enjoyable, and engaging exchange of ideas while gathering relevant information, you know you’ve nailed it.
 For us it’s not about what you asked; it’s about how you asked.

 Find the sweet spot.
 For almost every single work interview, of course we have to ask the candidate, “Why are you a good fit for SweetRush and this role?”
 And, yes, nearly every time the candidate is prepared with a clear answer to that query.
 But we also like to ask the other way: “Why are we a good fit for you?”
 This is a question that perhaps candidates haven’t even asked themselves.
 It’s an eye-opener for both parties.
 In the end, it’s not only about our success; we want you to be happy and excited about joining SweetRush and for this to be the best job—for you the individual—you’ve ever had.
 (And if you are perfect for us, and we are perfect for you, then indeed we have found the “sweet spot” and our mutual success is likely to follow.)